 Most photos are taken with shutter speeds between 1/500 -1/60 because it captures a sharp focus of moving objects and is typically safe without a tripod.
 As you will see later in the article, you can get sharp photos at shutter speeds slightly slower than 1/60, but you start to get into the “it depends” territory.
 Your photos could appear blurry without a tripod depending on several variables including lighting, focal length and movement.
 Shutter speeds of 1/1000 or faster are great for very bright ambient light or very fast-moving subjects.

-* When you use a slower shutter speed, the shutter stays open longer and exposes the sensor to more light.
-Shutter speeds of 1/4 of a second, 1 second, 2 seconds and beyond can be used for creative effects or to get a brighter exposure.
+When you use a slower shutter speed, the shutter stays open longer and exposes the sensor to more light.
+Shutter speeds of 1/4 of a second, 1 second, 2 seconds and beyond can be used for creative effects such as motion blur or increasing the exposure, but you will need to stabilize the camera to avoid camera shake.

-Motion blur can give a sense of movement, direction, speed, a sense of chaos in a city, or a sense of serenity in nature.
+Motion blur can give a sense of movement, direction, speed, a sense of chaos in a street photography, or a sense of serenity in landscape photography.

-Night scenes, astrophotography, indoor photography, caves, and caverns may be poorly lit and require a longer shutter speed to achieve proper exposure.
+Night scenes, astrophotography, indoor photography, caves, and caverns may low ambient light and require a longer shutter speed to achieve proper exposure.

-I took a photography tour (which is no longer offered) through Antelope Canyon so I was allowed to bring a tripod into the canyon.
-In fact, it was a requirement because the caves are dark and need a slower shutter speed to get proper exposure.
+I took a photography tour (which is no longer offered) through Antelope Canyon so I could bring a tripod.
+In fact, it was a requirement because the caves are dark and require a slower shutter speed to get proper exposure.
 Most of the photos taken that day were between 2 and 4 seconds.
-This photo was taken with a 2-second exposure.
-If I had used a faster shutter speed, my photos would have been too dark.
+This photo was taken with a 2-second exposure time.
+If I had used a faster shutter speed, my photos could have been too dark.

 The camera needs to remain still to avoid blurry photos at longer shutter speeds.
 Don’t have a tripod?
 No problem!
 Use rocks, ledges, or benches, just make sure the camera won’t move.